 - Leaves the parent(s) with some sense of self-esteem that they have acted in the best interest of the child.

-Once a child has been OOHC for fifteen (15) of the last forty eight (48) months twenty-two (22) months, state federal law requires the agency to file for termination of parental rights, unless there are compelling reasons not to file.
+Once a child has been OOHC for fifteen (15) of the last forty eight (48) months, state law requires the agency to file for termination of parental rights, unless there are compelling reasons not to file.
 The agency may elect not to file or join a petition to terminate the parental rights of a parent if:

 - The child is being cared for by a relative;